top of page

 Sr. Albans School, named for the famous English school, was founded by George W. Miles in 1892.
 Miles, a 30-year-old graduate of the University of Virginia, had been a college professor at Emory and Henry before starting the school.
 St. Albans opened for 22 boys and five masters in 1892.
 It offered a classical preparatory curriculum, heavy in languages and mathematics, to prepare boys “for university or for business.”

 St. Albans offered facilities for fifty boys.
 A survey of the new boys or “rats” of 1898-99 shows that almost all were from the South.
 One—a younger brother—was only ten; one was already 21—the age of some of the faculty.
-Given that 32 of fifty students were new, the turnover would have been relatively high.
+Given that 32 of fifty students that year were new, the turnover would have been relatively high.
 Most students quickly acquired nicknames; some such as “Bess,” and “Fanny,” and “Miss Maud,” as well as “Shortie,” suggest that the boys were quick to exploit what they saw as effeminate characteristics or physical shortcomings.

 Apart from athletics, the main student group at St. Albans was the German Club.
-The club organized the three formal dances sponsored by the school.
+This club organized the three formal dances sponsored by the school.
 Female dancing partners usually came from Hollins Institute, a private girls’ school at Roanoke.
 Each of the state or regional groups at the school had a club.
 The Glee and Mandolin Club provided entertainments both on and off campus.
 There was also a dramatics club and a literary society.

 Miles sold out his interests in the school in 1902.
 The last Promus was 1904.
 The school continued under various owners at least through 1909.
 This is the period noted by the national Register application when the school became infamous for bullying of students and faculty abuse.